 Cal-Waste believes in providing its local communities with a clean, safe and healthy environment.
-To aid in that effort, it operates a state-of-the-art recycling processing center known as a Materials Recovery Facility, or MRF.
+To aid in that effort, it operates a recycling processing center known as a Materials Recovery Facility, or MRF.

 Opened on June 1, 2013, the MRF is helping communities meet a state requirement that 75 percent of all commercial waste is recycled.
-This unique facility includes our call center, administrative offices, repair and maintenance facility, the MRF equipment (for sorting recyclables) and a classroom with a viewing gallery.
-Watch the YouTube video of our facility by clicking on the photo to the left.
+This unique facility includes our call center, administrative offices, repair and maintenance facility, the MRF system (for sorting recyclables) and a classroom with a viewing gallery.
+Watch the YouTube video of our existing facility by clicking on the photo to the left.

 In The News